How to Make Supplements a Habit That Sticks

 You bought your supplements because you want better health and longevity.
 Now–how do you remember to actually take them?
 Here are a few simple tricks to shortcut making your supplement habit a regular activity in your daily life:

 Keep your supplement bottles, boxes, or individual sachets on the counter in your kitchen.
-Especially if your supplements should be taken with food, this helps by keeping them where you can see them, and help you remember to take them at meal or snack times.
+Especially if your supplements should be taken with food, this helps by keeping them where you can see them, and help you remember at meal or snack times.

-Place your supplements in a mini-container or snack baggie and place ahead of time into your lunch bag for school or work.
+Place your supplements in mini-containers or snack baggies for the week on the kitchen counter.
+That way, they're right there when you pack your lunch bag for school or work.

 Set a daily recurring alarm on your smartphone to remind you to take them.